bliper2/mc-server-manager-v2/README.md

 - Create Paper, Purpur, and Vanilla servers
 - Choose the Minecraft version, RAM, port, player limit, game mode, difficulty, MOTD, PvP, whitelist, and command-block settings
-- RAM presets, a slider, and an exact MB field covering 512 MB to 64 GB, with the installed and free memory of the host shown alongside
+- RAM presets and an exact MB field covering 512 MB to 64 GB, with the installed and free memory of the host shown alongside
 - Import an existing server folder of any size, uploaded in batches with progress
-- Backups: create, label, download, restore, and automatic pruning to the last N copies
+- Backups: create, label, download, restore, scheduled automatic runs, and pruning to the last N copies
 - Start, stop, restart, and delete servers
 - Live console output, command input, pause/resume updates, and log download
 - Live Minecraft latency for each server
 - Players, operators, whitelist, bans, and admin actions
 - Vulcan command shortcuts and an anti-cheat settings panel
 - Properties form editor and raw `server.properties` editor
-- Plugin and mod search through Modrinth
+- Plugin and mod search through Modrinth, plus update checking and one-click updates for installed jars
 - Top downloaded plugin and mod lists
 - Plugin YAML, YML, and JSON config editor with download support
 - Playit.gg agent configuration and start/stop controls
 - Server logo generation and custom logo import
+- Live map of online players with a moderation drawer, over RCON
-- Themes, fonts, density, refresh, and confirmation settings
+- 37 themes, seven fonts, density, refresh, and confirmation settings
+- Optional animated 3D backdrop and a server core that reacts to player count
 - Commands Wiki with searchable Minecraft command examples

 ## Live map